-Document: MSC Guidance to the Fisheries Standard v3.0 Date of publication: 26 October 2022 oA.
+If under scoring issue (a) the "available" language is used, effectiveness should be assessed in terms of the HCR applied to the other U oA.
 If $F < F{MSY}$ is demonstrated in the other fishery, this is not sufficient evidence on its own that HCRs and tools are effective in that other fishery.
 Additional explanation is needed of how $F < F{MSY}$ has been achieved.